datamade/how-to/project-management/collateral.md

 * Name: Follows the convention of `Project title: Scope item title` (Example: `Payroll Phase 3: Meetings and Project Planning`)
 * Client: Organization, name and email of the client contact.
 If they are a new client, you may have to create them in Freshbooks first.
-* Type: Hourly project with an hourly staff rate.
-Using a flat rate type will set all tracked time to non-billable.
+* Project type: Hourly project. **Do not use flat rate, as it will set all tracked time to non-billable.**
 * Project members: All staff assigned to the project.
 Note, if a staff member is not assigned to the project, it will not show up in their list of projects to track time against.
 * Project services:
 * Hourly budget: Number of hours estimated for this line item